The Soul Lucille Show: Cross The Track

-Lucille DJ is on the air from the heart of Italy with a killer hour of soul & super heavy funk and a guest spot from John Sinclair with tunes by Maceo & The Macks, Charlie Whitehead, Richard “Groove” Holmes, Ella Fitzgerald, Boogaloo Joe Jones, Bobby “Blue” Bland, Ella Washington, Dee Dee Warwick, Billy Jones, Sir Joe Quaterman & Free Soul, Lou Rawls, Willie West, Oscar Brown Jr., The Coasters, Gil Scott Heron, and March Wind.
+Lucille DJ is on the air from the heart of Italy with a killer hour of soul & super heavy funk and a guest spot from John Sinclair with tunes by Maceo & The Macks, Charlie Whitehead, Richard “Groove” Holmes, Ella Fitzgerald, Boogaloo Joe Jones, Bobby “Blue” Bland, Ella Washington, Dee Dee Warwick, Sir Joe Quaterman & Free Soul, Earl King, Dr. John, Eddie Bo, Lou Rawls, Willie West, Oscar Brown Jr., The Coasters, and Gil Scott Heron.

 The John Sinclair Foundation Presents